open-telemetry/opentelemetry-specification/specification/glossary.md

 This refers to the `name` and (optional) `version` arguments specified when creating a new `Tracer` or `Meter` (see [Obtaining a Tracer](trace/api.md#tracerprovider)/[Obtaining a Meter](metrics/api.md#meterprovider)).
 The name/version pair identifies the [Instrumentation Library](#instrumentation-library).

+### Service

+`Services` expose unique functions to another and are identified by a namespace and a name.
+There are one or more instances of the same service called `Service Instance`.
+Often such a service instance is enclosed within an operating system process.
+There could be multiple versions of the same service.

+See [Resource Semantic Conventions - Service](resource/semantic_conventions/README.md#service) for more details and naming requirements.

 ## Logs